|

 as a privileged class is assumed widely within contemporary tradition.

-manner, with lavish attention to their every need.
-Of course there are
+exalted manner, with lavish attention to their every need.
+Of course

-some poor churches who barely support their pastors and might well do
+there are some poor churches who barely support their pastors and

-more, many of the clergy class "lord it over" the parishioners essentially
+might well do more, many of the clergy class "lord it over" the parishioners

-expecting a high standard of comfortable living to be supplied by the
+essentially expecting a high standard of comfortable living to be

 There